 The advantages of putting a house into a Trust far outweigh the disadvantages.
 This is why it is one of the best, simplest, and most commonly used methods for avoiding financial disaster and your passing assets to your loved ones after you’re gone.

-Now that we have talked about some of the major pros and cons, we are going to answer some additional questions we get from clients about how to put your house into a Trust.
+Now that we have talked about some of the major pros and cons of putting a house into a trust, we are going to answer some additional questions we get from clients about putting a house into a trust.

 One of the main questions we get is…

-It’s actually quite simple and your Trust Attorney or financial planner can help.
-Since your house has a title, you need to change the title to show that the property is now owned by the Trust.
-To do this you need to prepare and sign a new deed to transfer ownership to you as trustee of the Trust.
+Putting a house into a trust is actually quite simple and your living trust attorney or financial planner can help.
+Since your house has a title, you need to change the title to show that the property is now owned by the trust.
+To do this you need to prepare and sign a new deed to transfer ownership to you as trustee of the trust.

-Are There Other Assets I Should Consider Transferring Into A Trust?
+Besides Putting A House Into A Trust, Are There Other Assets I Should Consider Putting Into A Trust?

-Will I Lose Control Of My House If It Is In A Trust?
+Will I Lose Control Of My Home When Putting A House Into A Trust?